JeffVi/Prodinfo-Restore-TegraScript/README.md

 This should only be used as a recover attempt if you messed up with your PRODINFO.

-There is no verification of the PRODINFO backup besides its size.
+There is no verification of the PRODINFO backup besides its size and if it starts with CAL0.

 # How To Use